-Finn AI, the world’s leading AI-powered conversational banking technology provider, today announces the findings from its research report: What’s My Password?
+Finn AI, the world’s leading AI-powered conversational banking chatbot provider, today announces the findings from its research report: What’s My Password?
 Customers Ask the Simplest Things, that analyzes customer service requests for banks.
 The research found that nearly 80% of customer call drivers are basic service requests, with the most common being: account access issues such as a lost password.

 Data from Finn AI finds bank contact centers overburdened by “routine” tasks